-For all the above reasons the serious OCR work for this project was conducted using ReadIris Pro, in which it was possible to drag out a single-block template and apply it to all scanned pages, prior to OCR processing into plain text.
-Like many programs of this sort, ReadIris offers an interactive option to signal suspect words or phrases that lie outside the confidence limits for recognition.
-After correcting the suspect one can either ask that this correction be 'learned', in which case it will be applied silently thereafter, or that it be 'not learned' which means that the same correction will be proposed if the suspect recurs, but it will require confirmation on every occasion.
+this correction be 'learned', in which case it will be applied silently thereafter, or that it be 'not learned' which means that the same correction will be proposed if the suspect recurs, but it will require confirmation on every occasion.
 In practice this latter style of correction is the option that has to be chosen most of the time; the former sort requires complete confidence that it is always safe, in all contexts, to make the indicated correction.
-Even if such universal replacement rules are valid they become part of the knowledgebased data structures inside the recognition software.
-There is no way to externalise these rules, either to check their validity or to enable them to be used elsewhere.
+Even if such universal replacement rules are valid they become part of the knowledge-based data structures hidden inside the recognition software.
+Just as in Adobe Capture there is no way to externalise these rules, nor to have close control over the degree to which they are context free or context sensitive.

-After much experimentation it was decided to dispense with interactive suspect editing during OCR and to simply scan the pages to plain text, followed by processing with the sed and awk scripts described in a later section.
+Thus, after some experimentation it was decided to dispense with interactive suspect editing during OCR and to simply scan the pages to plain text, followed by processing with the sed and awk scripts described in a later section.
+The division of labour between sed and awk allows exactly the level of context-free/context-sensitive control that has just been referred to.